jher924/Defect_Analysis_in_Urban_Drainage_Systems/README.md

 ## 8) How to run the code
-To execute the analysis, simply run the script `DEFECT_SEWER_ANALYSIS.py.` When the code starts, a window will automatically appear asking you to select the Excel file that contains the input data.
+To execute the analysis, simply run the script `DEFECT_SEWER_ANALYSIS.ipynb.` When the code starts, a window will automatically appear asking you to select the Excel file that contains the input data.

 Once the file is selected, the program will: